How long does a landlord have to fix something?

 Why Landlords Should Make Repairs Promptly

 Hopefully, things never need to progress to reporting a landlord or bringing the case to court.
-It is really in landlords’ best interests to take care of both critical and non-critical repairs promptly, for a number of reasons:
+It is really in landlords’ best interests to fix both critical and non-critical repairs promptly, for a number of reasons:

 - Maintain a good relationship: Finding a tenant takes a lot of time and money on behalf of the landlord.
 If you’ve found a good tenant, make sure you return the favor in kind by treating them respectfully.
 This will make for much less stress for both of you in the long run.